Tehya-003/Face_recognition_attendance-system/README.md

 # 📊 Attendance Calculation
 Attendance is calculated based on a default 30-day period.
 If an employee is present, their attendance is recorded as a fraction (e.g., 1/30) and updated each day they are recognized.

+# 📂 Additional Scripts
+# putimages.py
+This script uploads images to an S3 bucket and assigns metadata to each image.

+# lambdafunction.py
+This AWS Lambda function indexes faces in the S3 bucket using Rekognition and updates a DynamoDB table with the face ID and full name.

 # Breaking Down the Repo
 At first glance, the files in the repo may look intimidating and overwhelming.
 To avoid that, here is a quick guide:

 - `.gitignore`: Specifies which files/folders to ignore when committing.
 - `facerecognition.py`: The main script that runs the face recognition and attendance system.
+- `putimages.py`:Script to upload images to S3 with metadata
+- `lambdafunction.py`:AWS Lambda function to index faces and update DynamoDB.
 - `requirements.txt`: List of Python dependencies needed for the project.
 - `README.md`: This readme file.